Jimmy Hoffa: Growth of Teamsters

 The Teamsters, founded in 1903, had 75,000 members in 1933.
-As a result of Hoffa's work with other union leaders to consolidate local union trucker groups into regional sections and then into a national body, which Hoffa ultimately completed over two decades, membership grew to 170,000 members by 1936, and three years later, there were 420,000.
-The number grew steadily during World War II and in the postwar boom to top a million members by 1951.
+As a result of Hoffa's work with other union leaders, he consolidated local union trucker groups into regional sections and then into a national body, which Hoffa ultimately completed over two decades; membership grew to 170,000 members by 1936, and three years later, to 420,000.
+The number grew steadily during World War II and in the postwar boom to eventually top a million members by 1951.

 The Teamsters organized truck drivers and warehousemen throughout the Midwest and then nationwide.
-Hoffa played a major role in the union's skillful use of "quickie strikes," secondary boycotts, and other means of leveraging union strength at one company, then to move to organize workers, and finally to win contract demands at other companies.
+Hoffa played a major role in the union's skillful use of "quickie strikes", secondary boycotts, and other means of leveraging union strength at one company, moves to organize workers at another, and finally to win contract demands at other companies.
 That process, which took several years starting in the early 1930s, eventually brought the Teamsters to a position of being one of the most powerful unions in the United States.

-Trucking unions in that era were heavily influenced by—and in many cases controlled by elements of—organized crime.
-For Hoffa to unify and expand trucking unions, he had to make accommodations and arrangements with many gangsters, beginning in the Detroit area.
-Organized crime influence on the IBT increased as the union itself grew.
+Trucking unions in that era were heavily influenced by, and in many cases controlled by, elements of organized crime.
+To unify and expand trucking unions, Hoffa made accommodations and arrangements with many gangsters, beginning in the Detroit area.
+Organized crime's influence on the IBT increased as the union grew.